Linaro/website/_posts/previous/2011-12-08-linaro-announces-community-contributor-process-and-team.md

 ---
 author: linaro
 categories:
-- Blog
+  - blog
 date: 2011-12-08 19:00:49
+description:
-description: Linaro announces the formation of the Linaro Community Contributor Process and Team, introducing a process to recognise community members who have sustained contributions over a significant period of time.
+  Linaro announces the formation of the Linaro Community Contributor Process and Team, introducing a process to recognise community members who have sustained contributions over a significant period of time.
 keywords: Linux on Arm, Community, Contributor, Linaro, Process, Linaro Connect, Announcement